-When we found out we were expecting triplets, there was much to do in a very short time.
+When we found out we , there was much to do in a very short time.
 We had to move, find a larger vehicle and buy for three babies -- all within about three months time.

 I needed to be able to cut costs as much as possible while finding reliable items that would last.
 I took helpful advice from a few of my friends who are mothers and decided to give rummage sales and consignment stores a try.